-Depth map estimation from stereo images is one of the most important problems in computer vision, because depth information is used in a number of different fields such as 3-D reconstruction, object recognition, and mixed reality.
-A large number of stereo depth estimation methods have still been investigated by many researchers.
-In this paper, we focus on the framework of multi-baseline stereo that can treat a large number of images simultaneously.
+Depth map estimation from omni-directional images is one of very important problems in omni-directional computer vision, because depth information is used in a number of different applications such as 3-D reconstruction, surveillance, and new view synthesize.
+In this paper, we focus on the framework of multi-baseline stereo for moving camera system that is one of standard for depth estimation for a large number of image input.

 The original multi-baseline stereo method was proposed by Okutomi and Kanade [1] for multiple image input.
-The multi-baseline stereo has such a very good feature that arbitrary number of images can be simultaneously used for depth estimation.
+The multi-baseline stereo has such a very good feature that an arbitrary number of images can be simultaneously used for depth estimation.
 This increases the accuracy of depth estimation and decreases the ambiguity in stereo matching.
-After their work, several researchers utilize and also extend the original multi-baseline stereo [2, 3, 4, 5, 6].
+After their work, several researchers have utilized and also extended the original multi-baseline stereo also for an omnidirectional camera system [2, 3, 4, 5, 6].

 Recently, some researchers have employed the multibaseline stereo framework for a freely moving camera [3, 4, 5].
-A freely moving video camera is suitable for 3-D modeling of a large scale environment because that easily makes a long distance baseline between cameras.
-However, there exist some problems in multi-baseline stereo method for a moving video camera;
+A freely moving video camera including a moving omni-directional camera is suitable for 3-D modeling of a large scale environment because it easily makes a long distance baseline between cameras.
+However, there exist some problems in multi-baseline stereo method for a moving video camera as follows:

-- Changing patterns in video images: Free motion of video camera causes significant changes of looks for corresponding points in video frames.
-Traditional similarity measure such as SSD (Sum of Squared Differences), that has been used for the multi-baseline stereo, is weak for this effect. - (2) Occlusions: When a point on an object where depth should be estimated is occluded by other objects in a part of input video sequence, the occluder gives a negative score to the score function of the multi-baseline stereo: SSSD (Sum of SSD).
+- (1) Changing patterns in video images: Free motion of video camera causes significant changes of looks for corresponding points in video frames.
+Traditional similarity measure such as SSD (Sum of Squared Differences), which has been used for the multi-baseline stereo, is weak for this effect. - (2) Occlusions: When a point on an object where depth should be estimated is occluded by other objects in a part of input video, the occluder gives a negative score to the score function of the multi-baseline stereo: SSSD (Sum of SSD).
 This negative score prevents the algorithm from obtaining correct estimation of depth map around occlusions. - (3) Computational cost: A large number of images consume the large amount of memory and computational resources.
-Some patches for problem (1) and (2) may also increase computational time.
+That is especially hard problem for an OMS that can take high-resolutional multiple images for each position of the system.
+Some patches for the problems (1) and (2) may also increase computational time.

 To avoid these problems, we use interest points such as corners and cross points of edges in video images as shown in Figure 1.
 The framework of our depth estimation is basically the same as the original multi-baseline stereo except for a newly employed score function: TNIP (Total Number of Interest Points).
-The idea is based on the assumption that the corners and cross points of edges in the 3-D space (3-D interest points) will appear in video images as 2-D interest points at the projected positions of the 3-D interest points.
-By searching a depth that maximizes total number of 2-D interest points under epipolar constraint, the depth can be determined as a position of a 3-D interest point.
-A flow diagram of our depth estimation is shown in Figure 2.
-First, interest points are detected for all the video images (A).
-Next, depths are estimated by multi-baseline stereo using TNIP (B).
-Outliers of estimated depths are rejected by confidences (C).
-Finally, dense depth maps are generated by interpolating sparse depth data (D).
+The idea is based on the assumption that the corners of objects and cross points of texture edges in the 3-D space (3-D interest points) will appear in video images as 2-D interest points at the projected positions of the 3-D interest points.
+By searching a depth that maximizes the total number of 2-D interest points under epipolar constraint, the depth can be determined as a position of a 3-D interest point.
+A flow diagram of our algorithm is shown in